 All along our path, open our minds and hearts to trust you fully.

 “Is the Lord among us or not” was delivered by Ian Banks at Christ Church Walmersley and St John with St Mark Bury, on Sunday 27th September 2020.
 It was also on St Zoom’s.
 It’s based on Exodus 17:1-7.
-The pictures to go with the words can be found by clicking on this download:

 - For the last part see ‘With or Without You’, Prayers of Walter Brueggemann, Fortress Press, 2003, p46.